 Republican leaders in the Senate couldn’t be reached for comment, but since Shapiro’s January proposal they have expressed concern about providing more transit money.
 Although all 67 counties have transit programs, 87% of the funding goes to agencies in Pittsburgh and Philadelphia because of the large volumes of riders they serve.

 GOP leaders say that makes it hard for legislators from rural areas to support an increase.
-The one-time increase approved in July included additional money for local counties and municipalities to fix roads and bridges they own, and the bill passed Tuesday would have set aside 25% of the extra sale tax revenue for local communities.
+The one-time increase approved in July included additional money for local counties and municipalities to fix roads and bridges they own.

 Asked about the lack of transit funding during a visit to Pittsburgh two weeks ago, Shapiro said money is available and “You’ll have to ask Sen. Pittman” why it isn’t being allocated, referring to Senate Majority Leader Joe Pittman, R-Indiana.
 Pittman couldn’t be reached for comment.